a11599/pmi/README.md

 Inputs:

-- EBX: Linear address of MS-DOS environment variables as provided at application startup.
+- `EBX`: Linear address of MS-DOS environment variables as provided at application startup.
-- EDI: Linear address of ASCIIZ arguments as provided at application startup.
+- `EDI`: Linear address of ASCIIZ arguments as provided at application startup.

 Outputs:

-- CF: Set if failed.
+- `CF`: Set if failed.
-- EAX: Error code if CF set.
+- `EAX`: Error code if `CF` set.

 ### `env_get_value`